lcabriel/HPC_Exercises_Repository/Exercise 1/bcast/README.md

 ## bcast

 In this directory, you can find the time data about the "bcast" collective operation.
-We have stored separately the data concerning the EPYC nodes and THIN nodes.
+I have stored separately the data concerning the EPYC nodes and THIN nodes.